tytydraco/yessleep/out/Theres_a_chair_in_my_kitchen_and_its_driving_me_insane_Part_2__Final.md

 I still had Jason's phone in my pocket.
 I wanted to use it, but something else came over me instead.
 I'd had enough.
 This chair was driving me insane.
 So I decided I'd do what I thought I would never do.

+The very thought of sitting upon the chair made me feel dread.
+The kind of dread you get when there's something you know you have to do, but don't want to.
+Make no mistake - This is something I HAD to do.
+Something told me it was the only way forward.

 As I sat on it, I did one thing differently from everybody else.
 I made sure that no part of me was touching the ground as I made contact with the chair.
 I jumped back into it as I sat.
 I think this is why the chair chose to spare me.

 I didn't morph, I didn't contort.
 But the world around me did.
 Walls moved, furniture shrunk and grew, holes appeared in the floor and ceiling.
 It slowed to a stop, and I've been too afraid to get up from this chair since.
 I don't want to touch this morphed world.

+I couldn't understand why the chair didn't consume me.
+I thought at first that it was torturing me - Killing people in front of me yet refusing to put me out of my misery.
+But I know better now.

-I could see through my wall.
+I noticed could see through my wall.
 There's a gaping hole, yet no debris.
 I could see my neighbour, sitting in his dining room.
 I could see through his skin, I could see inside of him.
 Yet he continues to sit there as if nothing is wrong.

 I looked down.